AutoIndustriya.com

 AutoIndustriya.com is a Philippine-based online automobile magazine.
 It is considered the longest consistently running independent automotive online publication in the Philippines.

 History

 AutoIndustriya.com was founded on September 25, 2000 by Brent Co and Benjamin Ngo Jr.

 Content

 AutoIndustriya.com provides up-to-date automotive industry news as well as car reviews and an automotive discussion forum.
 The website also has an Auto Shop Guide where users can search for vehicles and services within their area.
 A car buyers guide featuring more than 700 new vehicles available in the Philippine market was one of the newer features added.
 The site also covers news and reviews for trucks and buses under the 'Transport & Logistics' section and motorcycles and other two-wheelers with a website called 'MotoPinas.com'.
 AutoIndustriya.com has also expanded to content creation with an active YouTube channel showing high-quality automotive video content.
-The brand is also active on social media channels on Facebook, Instagram, and Twitter.
+The brand is also active on social media channels on Facebook, Instagram, Tiktok, and Twitter.

 The sections on the website are as follows: